weecology/sad-comparison/chapter3.md

-#Chapter 3- Evaluating abundance distribution based signals of neutrality.
+#Chapter 3- Evaluating abundance distribution based signals of neutrality in terrestrial systems

 #Introduction
 <!--Neutral theory is a big important theory-->